Wireless LAN Aerials For WiFi Products

 Uni(single)directional aerials are intended for application where you want the signal in one direction only, either for increased range or for security reasons.
 By concentrating an aerial in one direction, both transmission strength and receive sensitivity are improved as well as benefits in avoiding interference or traffic from adjacent networks in other directions.

-Wireless antenna gain is a complex area and we'd recommend seeking out a specialist site for further details but put simply, aerials are designed in such a way that they can increase the signal output from the transmitter's original output.
+Wireless antenna gain is a complex area and we'd recommend seeking out a specialist site for further details but put simply, aerials are designed in such a way that they can increase the signal strength and receive sensitivity by concentrating into a narrower focus/beam.

 |70° / 60° (H/V @ 2.4Ghz)